RichardLitt/burntfen.com/_posts/2015-10-15-how-to-create-a-literary-press.md

 ---
 layout: post
-title: "How To Create A Literary Press"
+title: "How to create a literary press"
 description: "Or, how I learned to not be afraid and love Beowulf"
 category: projects
 tags: [projects, poetry]